CONABIO/antares3/_sources/deployment/aws_cloud.rst.txt

 	aws efs create-file-system --performance-mode maxIO --creation-token <some random integer number> --region $region

-Set DNS and id of EFS: (last command sould output this values.
+Set DNS and id of EFS: (last command sould output this values) and give access to docker containers to EFS via mount targets and security groups.
 Here it's assumed that three subnets were created by ``kops create cluster`` command)

 .. code-block:: bash